dsafanyuk/Fetchr/README.md

 # Fetchr

-## The student-run, store-to-door platform was made by students for students.
+## The student-run, store-to-door platform was made by students for students

 _Fetchr_ is a platform that allows students to order things to be delivered to their room.